pke11y/blog/ntc/json_query/Practical_guide_to_Ansible_parsing_using_json_query.md

 Using a filter expression within the `json_query` string, the query result can be filtered using standard comparison operators.
 A filter expression allows each element of the array to be evaluated against the expression.
 If it evaluates to true, the element is included in the returned result.

 The equality comparision operator is used in the following example to retrieve the filename(s) of the software version(s) downloaded on the device.
 Elements in the array that have `downloaded=='yes'` will have the `filename` included in the returned result.
-This provides the ability to use certain attributes for the selection criteria, and return the value(s) of other attributes for the result.
+This provides the ability to use certain keys for the selection criteria, and return the value(s) of other keys for the result.

 ```
 - name: "FILTER EXACT MATCH"